GoSuda

 .text.data.gopclntab, .typelink, etc.

-Because the Go language does not translate code into machine language on a 1:1 basis as input by the user, the logic in the .text section is closely linked to the language runtime sections.
+Because the Go language does not perform a 1:1 translation of machine code exactly as the user inputs it, the logic in the .text section is closely linked to the language runtime sections.

 1package main